akshada4/news_notification/README.md

 # news_notification
-Displays the new news article from The Hindu.
+Displays new news article from The Hindu.